mschuldt/ga-tools/README.md

 what node you are loading the code into, and the chip topology when using multiple chips.

+The boot streams names for the `--bootstream` option are named after the node they are loaded into.
-The following boot stream types are supported:
+The following types are supported:
- - `async` Asynchronous serial boot for node 708
+ - `708` Asynchronous serial boot.
- - `async-target` For loading code into node 300 via another ga144 which is loaded from node 708.
+ - `708-300` For loading code into node 300 via another ga144
+    which is loaded from node 708.
 Use this for the target chip on the Greenarrrays evalboard.
     Currently this only allows loading code into the target chip, both chips cannot be programmed at once.
- - `sync` 2-wire synchronous boot for loading code into node 300.
-    Used by the async-target stream
+ - `300` 2-wire synchronous boot.
+Used by the 708-300 stream

 # Documentation